shamba-network/shamba-documentation/defi_tool.rst

 Contract Tool
 =============

-This tool aims to help a developer quickly generate smart contract boilerplate code with the parametric specifications of their choosing.
+The Contracts_ Tool_ aims to help a developer quickly generate smart contract boilerplate code with the parametric specifications of their choosing.
 It helps a user codify what they learned in the Insights tool into smart contract boilerplate code.
 This code can then be extended to serve any application a developer might need.

 Introduction
 ------------